 So what are the Project Manager Roles and Responsibilities?

-Project managers are largely answerable for the whole project and will entirely be liable if it fails or succeeds.
+Project managers are largely answerable for the whole project and will entirely be liable if it succeeds or fails.
 Being entitled to lead a project through its different phases from start to finish, here are key tasks any project manager should perform:

 1. Start the project

 Project managers have to do an initial assessment of the suggested project while considering the formal requirements of the business or engagements with clients, management, and stakeholders via business case which will cover the following: